 Through active duration management, sector allocation and security selection, the Total Return strategy aims to achieve consistent returns in a benchmark-agnostic context in both up and down markets.

-The Bloomberg Barclays U.S. Aggregate Bond Index (“BC Agg”) is an unmanaged index which is widely regarded as the standard for measuring U.S. investment grade bond market performance.
+The Bloomberg U.S. Aggregate Bond Index (Agg) is an unmanaged index which is widely regarded as the standard for measuring U.S. investment grade bond market performance.
 It includes all non-convertible, fixed-rate debt issues rated investment grade or higher.
 This index does not incur expenses and is not available for investment.
 Index returns reflect the reinvestment of interest.
-The BC Agg Index performance is not, however, directly comparable to the composites’ performance because accounts in the composites generally in a wide range of fixed income credit qualities and maturities and the BC Agg Index is an unmanaged index that is widely regarded as the standard for measuring U.S. investment grade bond market performance.

 The fee schedule is as follows: 0.50% per annum.
 A discounted rate is available for tax-free institutions, eleemosynary accounts and large institutions.